 - Washer & Dryer Combo unit (where a dishwasher would normally go, but I have no use for it) is a 24’’ wide LG WM3455HW.

-- Counter top: Wilsonart Grey Glace.
+- Counter top: Wilsonart Grey Glace (update, seems discontinued).
 We had the exact same one matching our French Country Blue American Standard sink.
 That sink was a good color but awful quality… Fiberglass.
 No comparison to cast iron/enameled.
 And worse yet, it was ‘self rimming’.
 Now the counter top also matches new sink.

 - Cabinet handles from Lowes (I can’t find them online at the moment, but they looked very atomic age to us…)

-- Faucet: Chrome Gooseneck from Plumbing Overstock (ebay) — We also purchased a Dishmaster for this sink for ‘later’.
+- Faucet: Chrome Gooseneck from Plumbing Overstock (link now gone) — We also purchased a Dishmaster for this sink for ‘later’.

 - Fridge: GE GSHL6PHXLS.